 For business looking to relocate, York provides a significant recruitment pool, powered by its highly educated human resource, two world-class universities, two higher education colleges, top ranking schools and a wider regional network of universities to which the city is connected.

 The ability to recruit and retain the right skills is crucial for the development of business, and with the highest qualification levels in the north of England, York is regularly recognised as one of the best cities in the UK for talent.
-Of York’s residents, 41% have a degree level-equivalent qualification or higher, outstripping both the regional and national average.
+Of York’s residents, a staggering 49% have a degree level-equivalent qualification or higher, significantly outstripping both the regional and national average.
 York also understands the importance of developing the talent of the future, with GCSE and A-level attainment well above UK average and a major programme of activity to support workplace based apprenticeships.

 Our students are talented, resourceful and come from a huge variety of backgrounds.
 We encourage and develop their creativity, advanced problem-solving skills and critical, independent thinking.
 We challenge them to reach the highest level of attainment and to acquire skills that enhance both their employability and professional effectiveness